twbs/bootstrap-sass/README.md

 @import "bootstrap";
 ```

-For granular control over what is imported, instead of `@import "bootstrap"`, explicitly specify which modules and components should be included.

-Copy `bootstrap.scss` from the gem into the project's vendor/ as `bootstrap-custom.scss`.
+You can also import components explicitly.
+To start with a full list of modules copy this file from the gem:

 ```bash
 cp $(bundle show bootstrap-sass)/vendor/assets/stylesheets/bootstrap/bootstrap.scss \
    vendor/assets/stylesheets/bootstrap-custom.scss
 ```

-Comment out the import statements you do not need from `bootstrap-custom.scss`.

-Finally, in your `application.sass`:
+In your `application.sass`, replace `@import 'bootstrap'` with:

 ```scss
   @import 'bootstrap-custom';
 ```

-NB: This file now needs to be manually kept up to date with structural changes from upstream.
+Comment out any modules you don't need from `bootstrap-custom`.

 ### Javascript